-No one is going to be phenomenal their first 5 years in.
-During this time, it is essential for any player to experiment with whatever captures their attention – Edward Poepington.
+No one is going to be phenomenal in their first 5 years.
+During this time, it is essential for any instrmentalist to experiment with whatever captures their attention – Edward Poepington.

 Not jam with other people: Music is collaborative and unless you can play along with someone, your path is a short one.